207 East 32nd Street: History

 By the 1950s, 207 East 32nd Street had been converted into offices.
 Architect Marcia Mead moved her office into the building in 1952.
 In 1965, Milton Glaser and Seymour Chwast purchased 207 East 32nd Street and moved their firm Push Pin Studios into the building.
 Along with Clay Felker, Glaser founded New York magazine at the site in 1968; the magazine remained at the location until 1974.
 Ms. magazine also started publication at the building in 1971 as an insert to New York magazine.
 Glaser left Push Pin Studios in 1974 and formed Milton Glaser Inc., which operated out of the building until 2019.

 In 2017, the block that the building is located on was renamed "Ms. Magazine Way" in honor of the location where the publication was launched and a new street sign was erected at the southeast corner of Third Avenue and East 32nd Street.
 A dedication ceremony for the street renaming was held on November 15, 2017 and attended by Gloria Steinem, a co-founder of Ms. magazine, along with Rosie Méndez, the local City Councilwoman who sponsored the legislation to rename the street.

 Glaser decided to list the building for sale in 2019 as he approached his 90th birthday and his health was deteriorating.
 The 9000 sqft building was sold for $7.5 million in 2020 to The New York Review of Books.
 The magazine moved its office into the building in the fall of 2023.

+In 2025, the Historic Districts Council, in partnership with the Rose Hill/Kips Bay Coalition, requested the New York City Landmarks Preservation Commission evaluate the building for potential designation as an individual landmark.